 Cabbage and swiss chard germinated the best.
 So the hardier the plant, the better it works.

-Dill and celery is just coming.
-I did not try any summer crops, but looking into the out-coming, I do not think it would be good in our cold climate, if you have experience with a summer crop, please share.
+Dill and celery are just coming.
+I did not plant any summer crops, but looking into the out-coming, I do not think it would be good in our cold climate, if you have experience with a summer crop, please share.

 The seeds that did germinate grew healthy and sturdy.
 They actually look better than those that I started indoors.
 Here’s a comparison broccoli plant.